MuhtasimTanmoy/notebook/architecture/browser.md

         - OpenGL
         - `DirectX` for windows
         - Vulkan - Next generation Open GL
-    - Overall goal of rendering is to turn html, css, javascript inot right opengl call.
+    The overall goal of rendering is to turn HTML, CSS, and JavaScript into the right OpenGL call.
         - Dom
         - Style
         - Layout
         - Paint
         - Raster
-        - Gpu
+        - GPU